varnish/varnish-wiki/source/start/varnish.rst

 	:language: bash

-It is recommended that if changes are made to these files, it should be copied and remaned name, because when varnish updates, it will replace any changes made with it’s new default.vcl and varnish file.
+It is recommended that if changes are made to these files, it should be copied and renamed name, because when varnish updates, it will replace any changes made with it’s new default.vcl and varnish file.

 Now varnish is serving the client at port 80 and listening to the backend at